BUGA Erfurt 2021

 With deep roots in Thuringia and a long association with the city, the coming home to Erfurt of the National Garden Festival in 2021 will continue the city’s tradition of hosting horticultural shows; indeed, it was here that the first international gardening exhibition was held back in 1865.
-‘BUGA 2021’ will revive this legacy for us to witness and experience once again.
+‘BUGA 2021’ revives this legacy for us to witness and experience once again.
 For 171 days, the capital of Thuringia will be transformed into a verdant floral garden oasis.
 Fields of flowers in bloom, a historic backdrop, vibrant colours, an intoxicating scent – Erfurt will celebrate the renaissance of its heritage as a city of flowers and showcase every aspect of the gardener’s craft.

 City of flowers

-The summer and flower festival will open on 23 April 2021 amidst the lively ambience of one of Germany’s most beautiful cities – not only will the baroque citadel be in full bloom, but magnificent gardens will also fill the city’s historic horticultural site.
-The BUGA festival is coming, and with it more than 430,000 m² of exhibition space, a sea of plants and flowers covering an area of 87,000 m², more than fifty themed and show gardens, 23 indoor floral displays, exhibitions, and a wealth of other attractions.
+The summer and flower festival opened on 23 April 2021 amidst the lively ambience of one of Germany’s most beautiful cities – not only the baroque citadel is in full bloom, but magnificent gardens also fill the city’s historic horticultural site.
+The BUGA festival is here, and with it more than 430,000 m² of exhibition space, a sea of plants and flowers covering an area of 87,000 m², more than fifty themed and show gardens, 23 indoor floral displays, exhibitions, and a wealth of other attractions.
 Such as ‘Danakil’, the first desert and jungle house of its kind.
 And visitors will also be able to attend some of the many BUGA events taking place among the colourful seas of flowers – more than 3,500 memorable attractions are being staged against a unique historic backdrop.
 There is guaranteed to be something to delight all generations: for flower and plant-lovers, those with an appreciation for music, drama, dance or film, culture-vultures, and those simply seeking a moment of respite.

 The egapark is Thuringia’s largest and most beautiful garden.
 The colourful, scented expanse of flowers reflects the infinite diversity of the plant world.
 This is the beating heart of the 2021 BUGA festival: a historic park extending over an area of 36 hectares in the style of Bauhaus modernism, which is unique for the diversity of its gardens and show beds.